-1. Supply management protects farmers, making it possible to make a living in agriculture.
+1. Supply management protects farmers, making it possible to earn a living in the agricultural sector.

 Supply management is part of the reason Canadian family farms are able to survive.
 Before supply management, farms were subject to ‘boom and bust’ cycles, meaning one bad season could be ruinous.
 But today, supply management offers stability and protection, both for the farmers who grow chicken and the consumers who purchase it.
-Supply-managed farmers do not have to use government support programs and subsidies survive, and instead make a stable living that allows them to reinvest with confidence in their communities.
+Supply-managed farmers do not have to rely on government support programs and subsidies to survive.
+Instead, they are able to make a stable living that allows them to reinvest with confidence in their communities.
 It also allows for the implementation of rigorous food safety and quality programs, giving consumers the confidence they need in the products they purchase.

 2. Supply management ensures a steady supply and steady prices.

 That stability translates into a steady supply of food and stable prices for Canadians.
-By carefully matching supply with demand, supply management ensures that there are no shortages of chicken, which, which means a price that you can count on.
+By carefully matching supply with demand, supply management ensures that there are neither shortages nor gluts chicken, which means a stable price that you can count on.

 3. Supply management ensures farmers receive a fair return for their work.

-Farmers in other countries can be pressured into accepting such small returns that the future of their farm is jeopardized, but Canada’s supply managed farmers have the ability to count on a price that fairly takes their production costs into account.
+Farmers in other countries can be pressured into accepting such small returns that the future of their farm is jeopardized, but Canada’s supply managed farmers have the ability to count on a return from the market that fairly takes into account their production costs.

 4. Supply management facilitates implementing national programs like food safety and animal care.

-The organization involved in running supply management means that we can use that organization to ensure the highest standards of safety and animal care, so that you can be sure that the chicken you buy was raised to the standards you expect.
+We are able to use the organization involved in running supply management to ensure the consistent application of the highest standards of safety and animal care, so that you can be sure that the chicken you buy was raised to the standards you expect.

 5. Supply management generates jobs across the country.

-Supply management means fresh, high-quality, Canadian chicken – but it also means Canadian jobs.
+Supply management means fresh, high quality Canadian chicken – it also means Canadian jobs.

 From farm to plate, we generate jobs in farming, processing, veterinary work, transportation, retail, restaurants and more.
-It isn’t just farmers that benefit from the stability supply management provides: everyone working with these products, throughout the value chain, benefits from the certainty that we provide a steady, predictable supply of our commodity.
-Both rural and urban economies are impacted.
+It isn’t just farmers that benefit from the stability supply management provides; everyone working with chicken throughout the value chain, both in rural and urban economies, benefit from the certainty provided by our steady and predictable supply.

 These are just a few of the ways that supply management benefits not just Canada’s chicken farmers, but rural and urban communities nationwide and even the country as a whole.